-6.3 Enabling Web Services Atomic Transactions on SOA References
+6.3 Enabling Web Services Atomic Transactions on an Oracle SOA Suite Reference (Outbound)

-On a SOA reference, you enable and configure Web services atomic transactions at deployment time using the Oracle Enterprise Manager.
+On an Oracle SOA Suite reference, you enable and configure Web services atomic transactions at deployment time using the Oracle Enterprise Manager.
 You configure the version and flow type, as defined in Table 6-3.
-For more information, see
+For more information, see "Configuring Web Services Atomic Transactions" in Oracle Fusion Middleware Developer's Guide for Oracle SOA Suite.

-On a SOA reference, you enable and configure Web services atomic transactions at design time using Oracle JDeveloper when creating a Web service, or at deployment time using the Oracle Enterprise Manager.
+You enable and configure Web services atomic transactions at design time using Oracle JDeveloper when creating a Web service, or at deployment time using the Oracle Enterprise Manager.
 For more information, refer to the following sections: